there4/slim-unit-testing-example/README.md

 path to using this great framework.

-This application demonstrates complete end-to-end unit testing of a SlimPHP application and it's routes.
-With this approach, you'll be able to completely unit test your application without the need of Curl, webservers, or anything other than PHPUnit installed on your system.
+This application demonstrates complete end-to-end unit testing of a SlimPHP application and its routes.
+With this approach, you'll be able to completely unit test your application without the need of Curl, webservers, or anything other than [PHPUnit][phpunit] installed on your system.
 This makes it easy to test your entire app in an automated way with [TravisCI][tci].
 Check out the [.travis.yml][yml] file in this project for an example of this.

 ## Example

+Here's [a test][version_test] for a very simple endpoint that returns the version from the application config.
+We're asseting that Slim responded with a `200` and that the version matches what we expect.

 ```php
     class VersionTest extends Slim_Framework_TestCase {